Want to get into kayaking, but not sure how to choose a kayak for beginners? Just look for these key features and you will have years of fun!

 Imagine this – your back is aching, your bum is numb, you have blisters on your hands, you’re wet from falling in the water and even though your arms and shoulders are super tired with the effort of paddling, you don’t seem to be getting anywhere!

-Sadly, this is how most beginners experience kayaking, because they don’t have the right kayak.
+Sadly, kayaking for beginners can be a terrible experience, because they don’t have the right kayak.
 This is such a shame because they lose interest in what might have become a passion.

-Kayaking should be a wonderful experience right from the start, not a struggle, so if you are a beginner, let me help you get the right kayak!
+Kayaking should be a wonderful experience right from the start, not a struggle.
+If you are a beginner, let me help you get the right kayak!

-- Durable – as a beginner, you won’t necessarily have total control over your kayak, so you need something durable enough to withstand a few bumps (without knocking you out).
+- Durable.
+As a beginner, you won’t necessarily have total control over your kayak, so you need something durable enough to withstand a few bumps.

 - Comfortable.
 Kayaking for beginners can be a bit of a shock to the system, physically speaking.
-When you first start out, you are going to be waking up some muscles that have been sleeping for a while, so it is important to take lots of breaks.
-A nice cushy seat with a supportive back will allow you to relax properly during your breaks and take in the beauty of your surroundings.
+When you first start out, you are going to be waking up some muscles that have been sleeping for a while.
+It is important to take lots of breaks.
+A nice cushy seat with a supportive back will allow you to relax properly during your breaks.
+You can sit back and take in the beauty of your surroundings.

-- Quick and easy to get going – as a beginner, you might start out with some short trips until you know what you are capable of, so you don’t want a kayak that is a lot of hassle to get out on the water.
-If you are only going to be paddling for 30 minutes you want to be able to just throw the kayak in the car, then have it out of the car and ready to paddle in 5 minutes.
+- Quick and easy to get going.
+As a beginner, it’s a good idea to start out with some short trips until you know what you are capable of.
+In that case, you don’t want a kayak that is a lot of hassle to get out on the water.
+If you are only going to be paddling for 30 minutes you want to be out on the water with 5 minutes set up time.

-- Inexpensive – you might not be sure if kayaking is going to be your next passion, so you probably don’t want to spend thousands of dollars on an expensive kayak (plus roof racks) when you don’t have to?
+- Inexpensive.
+You won’t know if kayaking is going to be your next passion.
+So why spend thousands of dollars on an expensive kayak (plus roof racks) when you don’t have to?

-At Oz Inflatable Kayaks we get lots of calls from beginners who are wondering which kayak would be best for them.
-I recommend my first kayak, the AdvancedFrame, because it has all these features and I got years of great kayaking out of it!
+At Oz Inflatable Kayaks we love to encourage kayaking for beginners.
+I recommend my first kayak, the AdvancedFrame.
+It has all the features mentioned above and I got years of great kayaking out of it!

-If you want to get into kayaking and have a great experience right from the start, check out the Beginners Choice Kayak Package now.
+If you want to have a great kayaking experience right from the start, check out the Beginners Choice Kayak Package now.